This website is best viewed in a browser that supports web standards.

 The appeal body for most financial matters is the Student Financial Appeals Committee.
 Petitions are available at the Student Services Center.

 A student’s residency status for fee purposes is determined at the time of admission according to the policy recommended by the Missouri Coordinating Board for Higher Education.
 Copies of the residency policy and petitions for change of residency status are available on request from the Office of Admissions.
-Petitions must be submitted to the Office of Admissions at least three weeks prior to the beginning of the trimester for which the charge is desired.
+Petitions must be submitted to the Office of Admissions before classes begin for the trimester for which the change is desired.

 The nonresident fee may be credited in an amount equal to the actual Missouri income tax paid by the nonresident student or custodial parent for the previous calendar year.
 Students covered by this policy remain classified as nonresidents and must submit the Missouri income tax return to Bursar’s/Cashiering Office to receive this credit.